oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/monitoring-kubernetes/monitoring-with-prometheus-lab.md

 ---

-## Step 3: Tidying up the environment
+## Task 3: Tidying up the environment

 If you are going to do the Visualizing with Gafana module please do **not** do the following, but return to the introduction of jump to the Visualizing With Grafana module